dictyBase/Migration/DB-versioning.md

 		1. All migrations are written in pure SQL
 		2. One migration can have other (previous) migration as a dependency.
 So a new migration will always deploy its dependency before it runs.
 		3. Create `git` like tag for your set of migrations.
+		4. NO ORM dependency
+		5. Ability to set global config `~/.sqitch/sqitch.conf`.
+Project specific customizations can be made in the project folder using `sqitch.conf`
 	* _Disadvantage_
 		1. Revert and deploy happens from the @HEAD.
 Unlike alembic, there is no `base`, but only `head`